tymyrddin/purple/source/docs/knowledge-transfer/choreography.md

 This is not a documentation format problem.
 It is a conditions problem.

-[Satir's work on congruence](../foundations/organisational-development/satir-core.md) is directly applicable here.
+[The congruence lens](../foundations/organisational-development/satir-core.md) is directly applicable here.
 The stated culture says: we learn from incidents and document what we find.
 The actual culture often says something
 different: honest findings attract scrutiny, scrutiny generates workload, and the person who names the real cause carries a disproportionate share of what follows.
 People make rational decisions about what to document based on the